techProg-repo/git-intro/README.md

 # git-intro
-#This file is for initial work with git
+#This file is for initial work with git.

 Additional commit to test pull requests
 You can type here any info.